Text size: A-A+

 Township Trustees

-Marilan Moir, Miami Township TrusteeMarilan Moir Elected to a four-year term in 2021.
-33 year resident of Miami Township.
-Marilan taught biology and environmental science from 2001-2022 in Dayton Public Schools and has a Bachelor of Science in Agriculture from The Ohio State University.
-Lives with her wife Dawn Cooksey and daughter Leela Cooksey.
-They also have two grown children Elizabeth and Evan who live out of state. mmoir@miamitownship.net
+Marilan Moir, Miami Township TrusteeMarilan Moir Elected to her second four-year term in 2025.
+A 35-year-resident of Miami Township, Marilan taught biology and environmental science from 2001-2022 in Dayton Public Schools and has a Bachelor of Science in Agriculture from The Ohio State University.
+She lives with her wife Dawn Cooksey and daughter Leela.
+They also have two grown children, Elizabeth and Evan, who live out of state. mmoir@miamitownship.net

 Township Fiscal Officer